 Where should you pick up your car in Israel?

-Bottom line up front: in most cases, you don’t need to pick up your car at the airport.
+Bottom line up front: in most cases, you don’t need to pick up your car at one of the airport locations.
 There are so many reasons not to!
 For starters, the process can be long and tedious.
-On our most recent visit, Ronnie waited in line for an hour and a half at Budget, and in the past we’ve faced long waits with other companies.
+On our most recent visit, my husband waited in line for an hour and a half at Budget, and in the past we’ve faced long waits with other companies.

 Do you need an International Driver’s Permit in Israel?

-Does my credit card insurance cover a rental car in Israel? asks every single tourist.
+Does my credit card insurance cover rental cars in Israel? asks every single tourist.
 The answer is “maybe, sort of”.
 After traveling around a few dozen countries, I can confirm that Israel rental car insurance is some of the most complicated in the world!
+You may interpret them as “hidden costs” if you first encounter them at the car rental counter, but hopefully I can illuminate them.

 There are three (and a half?) different types of insurance, and you’re required to have them all in one way or another: theft protection, collision damage waiver and 3rd party liability.
 Read on to find out about these insurance programs and how to minimize your costs.